 - All other yard waste must be placed in an open top container no greater than 33 gallons, or in a compostable paper yard waste bags.

 - Maximum weight for each bag or container is 50 lbs.

 - No more than 8 containers and/or bags per property will be collected per week.

 - Raking leaves into the street or along the curb line is prohibited.

 Trash is collected on the same day as your official City bag.
 Please separate your trash items from your official City bags.
-To be collected without the issue of a violation, trash collection stickers must be used.
-Trash collection stickers are available at many grocery/convenience stores and pharmacies in the City of Binghamton.
+Trash collection stickers are no longer required for collection.